 Under this alternative, the Project would include use of development standards to prescribe the height, FAR, and allowed uses of potential mixed use development in appropriate locations in the Project area.
 These areas would be restricted in terms of allowable use to ensure compatibility between residential and commercial uses.
 This Alternative would limit mixed use development to the Activity Center, while retaining other areas in the Project area for office and R&D uses.
 This alternative would incrementally reduce potential impacts, but would not provide as great an increase in employment within the Project area and therefore not as effectively meet the intent of many of the Project objectives to high-tech, high-profile employment center.
-The incremental reduction in impacts would also be associated with the Project, but would increase housing to partially address housing demand in Sunnyvale and regional housing demands (see Figure 5-1).
+The incremental reduction in impacts would also be associated with the loss of employment opportunities and potential community benefits associated with the Project, but would increase housing to partially address housing demand in Sunnyvale and regional housing demands (see Figure 5-1).